LukasBruckmueller/LukasBruckmueller/README.md

 - 👀 I’m interested in Powershell scripts
 - 🌱 I’m currently learning how to use Github as my personal repository
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - You can reach me on email@bruckmueller.cc
+- 📫 How to reach me - You can reach me on github.com.flyaway216@passmail.net

 <!---
 LukasBruckmueller/LukasBruckmueller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.